-Horses are famous/notorious for taking an ordinary, seemingly safe object and turning it into a weapon of mass sore creating, cut making, and hair scraping.
+- Horses are famous/notorious for taking an ordinary, seemingly safe object and turning it into a weapon of mass sore creating, cut making, and hair scraping.
 Buckets are no exception.
-So, in general, we use buckets all the time, despite their ability to turn our beloved horses into scraped up messes.
-Our horses eat, drink and are bathed from them.
-Here’s what I love and don’t love about them:
+So, in general, we use buckets all the time, despite their ability to turn our beloved horses into scraped-up messes.
+Our horses eat, drink, and are bathed from them.
+Here’s what I love and don’t love about buckets:

 Keep the snap openings away from your horse.
 Somehow, horses can find their nostrils snagged in these snaps.
 Of course, right?

 Rubber buckets are great in winter – they won’t break when you are smashing ice.

 In the DO NOT LOVE horse buckets column:

 Lots of colors, some so bright you could see them from space.

 Watch for sharp points on the handle.
 If the little rubber thingy has come off, make your own with duct tape.
 (Use #48539 for duct tape).

 Can be easily cribbed on.
 If this is the case, you will get more sharp edges.
 You can prevent this by using a sticky paste repellent (not liquid or spray, as this can flavor the water), or you can get ultra-handy and latch a toilet seat to the rim.
 It’s very difficult for a horse to grab one of those and crib.

 Heavy when full.
 Find a way to bring the water to the bucket.
 I would love water piped directly to the stall with valves outside of the stall, but a hose works, too.